 No matter what you call it, being in a sexual slump can feel defeating, hopeless and downright awful!

-A sexual slump describes a relationship without sexual contact for a period of time, typically 6 months to a year.
-Longer than a year and a couple may be in a sexless relationship.
+A sexual slump describes a relationship without sexual contact for a period of time, typically up to 6 months.
+Longer than 6 months and a couple may be in a sexless relationship.
 While a dry spell is normal and pretty common in long-term partnerships, left unchecked it could lead to increased fighting, a loss of connection and possibly signal the end of your marriage or partnership.

 How does the sexual slump happen?

 There are probably a lot of reasons the slump could or is happening to you; from life transitions like a career change, the birth of a child, or a death in the family, to interpersonal problems and an increase in your arguments your situation likely has a few unique factors that will land you in a dry spell.